-Ultimately, however, the future of manufacturing will be determined by the business sector, by those business executives that make the tough product, market, and financial decisions that are at the heart of increasing productivity and maintaining competitiveness.
+Ultimately, however, the future of manufacturing will be determined by the business sector.
+The future lies with those business executives that make the tough product, market, and financial decisions that are at the heart of increasing productivity and maintaining competitiveness.